 It’s good to be back in the driver’s seat, creating all sorts of interesting things on the web.
 For a while, my thoughts were all over the map and I did not think forward.

-I haven’t been able to write any blog posts for the past wee while because I‘ve been dealing with a nasty wound on my leg.
+I haven’t been able to write any blog posts for the past while because I‘ve been dealing with a nasty wound on my leg.

 It really knocked my socks off (quite literally) and refused to heal for far too long.